How to select Fabric for curtains

 This isn’t an issue in every window, so you’ll want to think about your home, which direction the windows face and how much natural light they let in, and decide if this is a concern for you.
 In general, south-facing windows will see the most sunlight during the day.

-If UV exposure is a concern, look for curtain fabrics with UV protective qualities.
-You can always add a drapery lining to the back of the fabric to protect the decorative fabric itself from UV rays.
+We suggest adding a lining to the back of the fabric to protect the decorative fabric itself from UV rays.
 Curtain lining is also great for making fabrics a little more opaque and for adding more body for fuller looking drapes.

 how to measure windows